 Instructor Lead Training (ILT) usually comprises of projected slides (either transparency-based or digital media like PowerPoint), hand-outs, workbooks, course notes, audio and video files, and worksheets.
 There may be other auxiliary materials too, like answer sheets, student guides, and feedback forms.
 As your first step, you need to assemble all the material together for a successful eLearning conversion.

-2) Understand why the course was created:
+2) Understand why the course was originally created:

 Every successful “How” is preceded by an in-depth understanding of the “Why.”
 By understanding why the eLearning course was devised in the first place, you may be able to get some vital clues about how you can ease its transition into the digital age.